Oluwamuyiwa01/Machine-Learning-Model-for-Predicting-the-Impact-of-Drug-Abuse-on-Students-Academic-Performance/README.md

 ## Model Performance Evaluation.

-To determine the most effective algorithm for predicting the impact of drug abuse on academic performance, multiple machine learning models were evaluated.
+To determine the most effective algorithm for predicting the impact of drug abuse on academic performance, I evaluated multiple machine learning models.
 The Random Forest classifier outperformed all other models, achieving 100% accuracy, making it the most suitable for this task.
 It was followed by Logistic Regression, which achieved 92% accuracy.
 In comparison, Support Vector Machine (SVM) and K-Nearest Neighbors (KNN) recorded lower accuracies of 80% and 76%, respectively.
 The Linear Regression model, being regression-based, was found unsuitable for this classification problem and was not considered further for deployment.

 <img width="456" height="356" alt="image" src="https://github.com/user-attachments/assets/296c62f6-9544-4b20-95bf-81d8b301babc" />